-4.4.1.1 PRIVACY
+4.4.1.1.
+Privacy

 With the technological development and advent of the ICT era entailing massive and almost invisible sharing and collection of data, privacy is more than ever a central issue.
-Although privacy norms greatly differ across cultures, the objective of privacy is a universal and fundamental social requirement.
-In a study about privacy behaviors regarding information technology, Acquisti et al. characterized privacy based on three key concepts.
+Although privacy norms greatly differ across cultures, the objective of privacy is a universal and fundamental social requirement66.
+In a study about privacy behaviors regarding information technology, Acquisti et al.67 characterized privacy based on three key concepts.
 Privacy is uncertain, meaning that individuals rarely have clear knowledge of what information about them is available to others and how this information can be used and with what consequences.
 Thus, decision-making on what information to share is often the result of a cost-benefit calculation, which is not always made taking all factors into account.
-Privacy is context-dependent, meaning that individuals' consent to disclose Personally Identifiable Information is dependent on where (e.g. which platform) they share the information and if other individuals have already agreed to share the information.
-Privacy is malleable, meaning that the acceptable level of privacy is often determined by a construction instead of a
+Privacy is context-dependent, meaning that individuals' consent to disclose Personally Identifiable Information is dependent on where (e.g. which platform) they share the information68 and if other individuals have already agreed to share the information69.
+Privacy is malleable, meaning that the acceptable level of privacy is often determined by a construction instead of a reflection.
+Acquisti et al. also showed the influence of default settings in the acceptance of privacy policies in ICT and highlight that the confusion induced by these policies is often deliberate.
+They state that, if U.S. consumers actually read the privacy policies of the website they visit, the aggregate opportunity cost would be \$781 billion/year.

-&lt;sup>61] K. J. Hole, Anti-fragile ICT Systems, Simula Spr.
+63 K. J. Hole, Anti-fragile ICT Systems, Simula Spr.
 Cham: Springer International Publishing, 2016.

-&lt;sup>42] ILNAS "White paper Digital Trust for Smart ICT", 2016 and ETSI TR 103 306 V1.2.1 (2017-03): "CYBER; Global Cyber Security Ecosystem"
+64 ILNAS "White paper Digital Trust for Smart ICT", 2016 and ETSI TR 103 306 V1.2.1 (2017-03): "CYBER; Global Cyber Security Ecosystem".

-&lt;sup>43 Vulnerability of hyper-connected and complex systems as viewed by the ITU-T Focus Group on Smart Sustainable Cities - Cybersecurity, data protection and cyber resilience in smart sustainable cities.
+65 Vulnerability of hyper-connected and complex systems as viewed by the ITU-T Focus Group on Smart Sustainable Cities - Cybersecurity, data protection and cyber resilience in smart sustainable cities.

-&lt;sup>64] D. Chen and H. Zhao, "Data Security and Privacy Protection Issues in Cloud Computing," 2012 Int.
+66 D. Chen and H. Zhao, "Data Security and Privacy Protection Issues in Cloud Computing," 2012 Int.
 Conf.
 Comput.
 Sci.
 Electron.
 Eng., vol. 1, no. 973, pp. 647-651, 2012.

-45] A. Acquisti, L. Brandimarte, and G. Loewenstein, "Privacy and human behavior in the age of information," Science (80-. ), vol. 347, no. 6221, pp. 509-514, 2015 reflection.
-Acquisti et al. also showed the influence of default settings in the acceptance of privacy policies in ICT and highlight that the confusion induced by these policies is often deliberate.
-They state that, if U.S. consumers actually read the privacy policies of the website they visit, the aggregate opportunity cost would be \$781 billion/year.
+67 A. Acquisti, L. Brandimarte, and G. Loewenstein, "Privacy and human behavior in the age of information," Science (80-.), vol. 347, no. 6221, pp. 509-514, 2015.

-&lt;sup>66] Surprisingly it was found that the more casual the information collecting source was, the more individuals agreed to share secrets, although all collecting sources had the same privacy level.
+68 Surprisingly it was found that the more casual the information collecting source was, the more individuals agreed to share secrets, although all collecting sources had the same privacy level.

-&lt;sup>67] It was also found that individuals trust the collecting source more if it is already well-known.
+69 It was also found that individuals trust the collecting source more if it is already well-known.

-4.4.1.2 DATA AND INFORMATION SECURITY
+4.4.1.2.
+Data and Information Security